dennishuan/HCIS/readme.md

   1. Real-time validation.
 Data is validated via HTML5 on client and the server validates the data again.
   2. Validates each field when creating or editing records, patients, users, facility, and search.
   3. Required fields are highlighted in red.
   4. Validates if fields are filled and if valid email address in the email field.
-Additionally validates the length of the required input.
+Additionally validates the minimum and maximum length of the field.
 4. Search
   1. Allow users to search for users, facility, medical records, or patients with at least one field filled.
   2. Designed to be simple and similar to pharmacy search UI screen.